functionless/eventual-website/blog/2023-03-17-Announcing-Eventual-Part2-Features.md

 ## Conclusion

 That does it for now.
-To learn more, visit eventual.net, star us on GitHub, follow us on twitter, and please, come chat to us on Discord.
+To learn more, visit eventual.ai, star us on GitHub, follow us on twitter, and please, come chat to us on Discord.
 We’d love to hear from you

 We want to help you build scalable cloud services.
 And we want it to be fast and we want it to be fun .